The Lean Language Reference

 List α

-This version is not tail-recursive, but it is replaced at runtime by mergeTR using a @[csimp] lemma.
+This implementation is not tail-recursive, but it is replaced at runtime by a proven-equivalent tail-recursive merge.

 🔗def